Menu

 Professional Lighting Design Support for Ski Mountain Projects

 Our lighting specialists provide complimentary custom lighting plans for ski mountains, optimizing fixture placement, wattage, and beam angles for your terrain.
 We analyze slope dimensions, electrical infrastructure, and operational requirements to deliver precise energy savings calculations and demonstrate your return on investment.
+We offer LED lighting solutions tailored for ski mountain projects of any size.

 Each plan includes a detailed photometric analysis showing foot-candle levels across your ski area to ensure uniform coverage while meeting industry safety standards.
 Our team draws from 15+ years of experience in mountain lighting applications, supporting ski resorts across North America.
 When you choose LED Lighting Supply, you receive expert technical support throughout your project, backed by our USA-based customer service team.